Arnhem Land: Eastern and African Cold Storage Supply Company

 From 1903 to 1908, the property rights of much of Arnhem Land were held by the Eastern and African Cold Storage Supply Company.
 This Anglo-Australian consortium leased the region under the name of Arafura cattle station and attempted to construct a massive cattle raising and meat production industry.
 The company employed roving gangs of armed men to shoot the resident Aboriginal population.

-Land rights
+Gove land rights case

+After exploration for bauxite commenced near Yirrkala mission on the Gove Peninsula without consulting the local people, the Yirrkala bark petitions were created and presented to federal parliament in 1963.
 In 1971, the Gove land rights case (Milirrpum v Nabalco Pty Ltd) was the first litigation on native title in Australia, and the first significant legal case for Aboriginal land rights in Australia.
-The ruling was upheld by the High Court on 12 March 2025 where parties are entitled to a fair compensation of at most AUD700 million.
+The ruling was upheld by the High Court on 12 March 2025, where parties are entitled to a fair compensation of at most AUD700 million.